-In a week night battle between cross conference foes the St. Louis Blues downed the Capitals 5 to 2 in Washington.
+In a battle of recent Stanley Cup Champions now in the Wild Card Chase the St. Louis Blues downed the Capitals 5 to 2 in D.C.

 Plus: The Blues gain two standings points, climbing closer to Washington in the 2023 Draft Lottery (May 8th).